IndraniDey1/spring-boot-s2i-app/README-how-to-create-configmap.md

   - Inject the configmap into deployment config
     - oc set volume dc/spring-boot-s2i-app --add -t configmap -m /opt/app-root/secure --name spring-boot-s2i-cm1-vol --configmap-name name spring-boot-s2i-cm1

+ ## Update a configmap
+  Scenario:  you need to delete or add an item from confifmap.
+  Answer: You cannot update configmap directly.
+You have to replace the configmap.
+  Here are the steps:
+  1. Make the change in your properties file.
+For example in application.properties file.
+Add or delete a property.
+  2. oc create configmap spring-boot-s2i-app-cm1 --from-file fresenius/application.properties --dry-run -o yaml | oc replace -f -